 Once you get the hang of it, fermenting vegetables is a simple process.

-And, while it does not require particularly specialized equipment, there are certainly some tools that can certainly make preparing and fermenting even easier!
+And, while it does not require particularly specialized fermentation equipment, there are certainly some fermentation kits that can certainly make preparing and fermenting even easier!

 There are a few different ways to prepare your vegetables for fermenting.
 Whether you are grating, chopping, or slicing, a good quality knife or food processor is key.